allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 -- obrazek

 #### Core
+OpBox Core primary responsibility is serving page definitions for Frontend renderers.
-OpBox Core is responsible for few things — providing an API for pages management (creating, publishing), owns data-sources and boxes definition repositories and fetches necessary data for published pages.
-It also handles routing management.
+Moreover, Core providing an API to Admin app for pages management (creating, editing, publishing).

+Core is the only stateful service in OpBox family.
+It stores pages definitions in MongoDB and box prototypes in Git (prototypes are explained below).

+Since Core is responsible for serving page definitions it’s also manages page routing and the most though work — fetching data from backend services.
+That’s the content to be injected into page boxes.

 We’ve put a lot of effort to make it well performing, fault-tolerant and asynchronous.
-It requests data from available services (data-sources) and returns page definition containing all boxes and requested data to renderers.
 Core is the only gateway for renderers to our internal services.

-Such separation puts Core near the data away from the user view.
+//TODO Such separation puts Core near the data away from the user view.

+//TODO what's prototype

 Here is an example of showcase box — along with it prototype and datatype that it uses.